jflude/lancaster/README.md

 SUBSCRIBER independently, with the -q option).
 Data read by PUBLISHER is multicast to SUBSCRIBER and written to SUBSCRIBER's storage.
 SUBSCRIBER will "touch" the storage every TOUCH-PERIOD microseconds (defaulting to one second).
-It will expect to receive regular heartbeats from PUBLISHER and will exit with an error if more than MAX-MISSED-HEARTBEATS are not received, as configurable by the -H option (the default value is 5).
+A TOUCH-PERIOD of zero will disable "touching".
+SUBSCRIBER will expect to receive regular heartbeats from PUBLISHER and will exit with an error if more than MAX-MISSED-HEARTBEATS are not received, as configurable by the -H option (the default value is 5 heartbeats).

 Both PUBLISHER and SUBSCRIBER have an -j option which causes their normal output of statistics to be output in JSON format.
 PUBLISHER also has a -s